AbisaiSan/AbisaiSan/README.md

 ## About Me

-Graduated in Systems Analysis and Development, experience in developing mobile applications and Frontend, designing and maintaining Web applications using HTML, CSS, JS,Vue.js React JS, React Native and Node structures. 🧑🏿‍💻 📱
+Graduated in Systems Analysis and Development, experience in developing mobile applications and Frontend, designing and maintaining Web applications using HTML, CSS, JS,Vue.js and Laravel. 🧑🏿‍💻 📱

 ### Things I like to do: